Aruba ESP Policy Enforcement

 Centralized Enforcement

 When building networks using a centralized policy architecture, APs and switches form GRE tunnels to a gateway cluster to which all user traffic is tunneled.
-Centralized design is effective and efficient for client-initiated, north/south-bound traffic such as that destined for a data center or the Internet.
-All policy enforcement is performed on the gateways, then assigned a role and switched to an appropriate VLAN.
+Centralized design is effective and efficient for client-initiated, north-south-bound traffic such as that destined for a data center or the Internet.
+All policy enforcement is performed on the gateways incorporating role and VLAN assignments.

-An authentication server in an 802.1X authentication exchange responds with an assigned role and other attributes, and the gateways in the cluster apply that role to every session initiated by the client.
+An authentication server in an 802.1X authentication exchange responds with an assigned role and RADIUS attributes, and gateways apply the policy associated with the role for all sessions initiated by the client.

-Aruba gateway clusters provide a high-performance, scalable solution for centralized policy enforcement.
-A gateway cluster also serves as the primary policy enforcement point with Aruba’s high-throughput Policy Enforcement Firewall and Deep Packet Inspection features.
+Aruba gateway clusters provide a high-performance, scalable solution for centralized policy enforcement using Aruba’s high-throughput Policy Enforcement Firewall and Deep Packet Inspection features.

 The illustration below demonstrates a high-level example of centralized wireless policy enforcement performed by an AOS 10 Gateway cluster.

-Wi-Fi clients associate to a tunnel mode AP that forwards the traffic to the Gateway cluster via a GRE tunnel.
-The Gateways decapsulate and analyze the traffic, enforce user roles and related attributes based on a predefined IT security policy, then forward the traffic to their corresponding destinations:
+Wi-Fi clients associate to a tunnel mode AP that forwards traffic to the Gateway cluster via a GRE tunnel.
+The Gateways decapsulate and analyze the traffic, enforce user role policy, then forward the traffic to its destination:

-All the roles are assigned dynamically by the Gateways using Aruba ClearPass or Central NetConductor.
+All the roles are assigned dynamically at the Gateways by Aruba ClearPass or Cloud Auth.

 Much like the centralized wireless enforcement diagram, the diagram below demonstrates a high-level example of centralized wired policy enforcement performed by an AOS 10 Gateway cluster.

-With centralized wired enforcement, UBT provides a secure tunnel between Aruba switches and AOS 10 Gateway cluster protecting sensitive data and applications from unauthorized access, similar to a Tunnel Mode AP.
-A granular policy can be applied to prioritize application traffic and dictate which resources can be accessed, among other things, as part of Aruba’s Dynamic Segmentation.
+With centralized wired enforcement, user-based tunneling (UBT) provides a tunnel between Aruba switches and an AOS 10 Gateway cluster.
+A granular, role-based policy is applied to prioritize application traffic and dictate the network resources that can be accessed as part of Aruba’s Dynamic Segmentation.
 The roles can be assigned by ClearPass or Cloud Auth.

 Distributed Enforcement